kuvivek/drivingTheoryInGermany/README.md

 162. What does this traffic sign indicate?
 (Danger sign with snowflake sign)
 ✅ Icy conditions
-❌Avalanches
+❌ Avalanches
 ✅ Packed snow
-**Comment**:  The danger sign with the “snowflake” symbol warns of particularly dangerous situations due to slippery snow or ice:
+**Comment**:  The danger sign with the “snowflake” symbol warns of particularly dangerous situations due to slippery snow or
-If the outside temperature is appropriate, it is essential to reduce speed!
+ice: If the outside temperature is appropriate, it is essential to reduce speed!

 163. Who is allowed to enter a street sign-posted like this?
 ✅ Residents